auroranil/Chat/README.md

 A simple chat application for android with a python flask server as the backend.

 ## Setup
-### Chat server: Ubuntu
+### Chat server: Ubuntu (quick and easy)
-Run this command to clone the repository, install dependencies, and get the Chat server up and running.
+Run this command to clone the repository, install dependencies, and get the Chat server up and running in daemon mode.
 ```
 curl https://raw.githubusercontent.com/jos0003/Chat/master/setup_server.sh | sh
 ```

-### Chat server: Other operating systems
+### Chat server: All operating systems (more challenging)
 * Clone the repository
 ```
 git clone https://github.com/jos0003/Chat
 ```
-* Install these dependencies:
+* Install these following dependencies:
   * python
+  * bcrypt (flask-bcrypt needs this)
+  * eventlet (flask-socketio prefers this the most; "gevent" is an alternative)
+  * sqlite (for portable database; easier to setup than mysql)
   * pip packages
     * flask
     * flask-bcrypt
     * flask-socketio
     * sqlalchemy
     * flask-sqlalchemy
-  * bcrypt (flask-bcrypt needs this)
-  * sqlite for portable database (easier to setup than mysql)
-* Run `python /path/to/Chat/server_app` to start the server.
+* Run `python /path/to/Chat/server_app -d` to start the server in daemon mode.

 ### Chat client: Web
 (Currently work in progress)